PierrickPochelu/word_tree_label/README.md

 <h3> Exclusive gate </h3>

 Neural network can answer to a succession of questions.
-The neural network answer to a question by taking one path from one exclusive node.
+The neural network answer to a question by taking one path from one exclusive node ("X" symbol below).

 For example we can answare : This point is in the west or east ?
 If it is in the west, is it in the south or north ?